Choosing to Breastfeed

 Helpful Tips

-Breastfeeding is a natural process and can come easily to some women, while others may need help.
+Breastfeeding is a natural process and can come easily to some women while others may need help.
 Almost all breastfeeding mothers require some type of support and encouragement.
-You can do it.
 Here are a few helpful tips:

-• Allow the nurses to help you as much as you need it while in the hospital.
-You will need at least 1 hour of quiet time to feed the baby and care for yourself every 2-3 hours.
+- Allow the nurses to help you as much as you need it while in the hospital.
+You will need at least one hour of quiet time to feed the baby and care for yourself every two to three hours.

-• Try to feed on demand.
-Look for early feeding clues, such as rooting, sucking on hands or fingers, or quiet awake times.
+- Try to feed on demand.
+Look for early feeding cues, such as rooting, sucking on hands or fingers, or quiet awake times.
 Your best success will be if the baby initiates the feeding.
-Often, these periods will last only 20 minutes, so its best to initiate the feeding as soon as possible.
+Often, these periods will last only 20 minutes, so it’s best to initiate the feeding as soon as possible.

-• Most babies are very sleepy in the 12-24 hours after birth.
-Try waking the baby every 3 hours during the daytime if he does not awaken on his own.
+- Most babies are very sleepy in the first 12-24 hours after birth.
+Try waking the baby every three hours during the daytime if he does not awaken on his own.
 If the baby is ill-appearing or lethargic, alert your nurse or pediatrician immediately.

-• Check for wet diapers and stools.
-If the baby has 2-3 wet diapers in a 24 hour period and at least one stool, this is normal for the first 2-3 days.
-Once your milk comes in or by the fourth day, the baby should have 6-8 wet diapers in a 24 hour period.
+- Check for wet diapers and stools.
+In the first two to three days, it is normal for the baby to have two to three wet diapers and at least one stool in a 24 hour period.
+Once your milk really comes in or by the fourth day, the baby should have six to eight wet diapers in a 24 hour period.
 This should reassure you that feeding is going well.

-• Before you begin feeding, make sure you are in a comfortable position.
+- Before you begin feeding, make sure you are in a comfortable position.
 It is helpful to have a large glass of water nearby, as you will probably notice that you become thirsty while feeding.
-Drinking plenty of water is important (usually 2 liters or more a day).
+Drinking plenty of water is important (usually two liters or more a day).

-• Burp your baby after the feeding by gently patting his back and holding him upright for about 10 minutes.
+- Burp your baby after the feeding by gently patting her back and holding her upright for about 10 minutes.
 This will also help prevent the baby from spitting up.
 A small amount of milk may come up with a burp.
 Sometimes the baby will regurgitate some milk and swallow it without problem.
 This should subside as the baby gets older.

 When to Call Your Doctor

-You should call your obstetrician if you have signs of mastitis, which is an infection of the breast.
+You should call your obstetrician or midwife if you have signs of mastitis.
 This is more likely if you have cracked and bleeding nipples and feeding difficulties.
 These signs include:

 Call your pediatrician for questions or concerns, or if the baby has any of the following:

-• Less than 3 wet diapers in 24 hours by the second day.
+- Less than three wet diapers in 24 hours by the second day.

-• Less than 6 wet diapers in a 24 hour period by the fourth day.
+- Less than six wet diapers in a 24 hour period by the fourth day.